 - (1) Underground water and sewer service will be provided by JEA. - (2) Underground electric service will be provided by Florida Power & Light.
 The County and the developer shall work together with Florida Power & Light to explore the relocation of existing overhead power lines along William Burgess Boulevard so as to improve the view of the Icon in Parcel C and the buildings in Parcel B from William Burgess Boulevard. - (3) Fire hydrants will be located on final development plans and will be constructed in accordance with applicable County and JEA requirements. - (4) Nassau County will support the developer in conversations with the utility providers to strategically place utilities as to not interfere with the defined street types and required street trees, street furniture and amenities. - (5) All utilities shall be located underground. - b.
-Based on the current fee schedule the development will generate the following estimated impact fees for use by the County for the provision of Public Facilities based on the development program defined in the PUD. - (1) Impact Fee Credits shall be governed by Section 7.06 of the Comprehensive Impact Fee Ordinance in effect at the time of approval of this PUD and shall be subject to a Credit Agreement approved by the County Manager and the Board of County Commissioners.
+Based on the current fee schedule the development will generate the following estimated impact fees for use by the County for the provision of Public Facilities based on the development program defined in the PUD.

+- (1) Impact Fee Credits shall be governed by Section 7.06 of the Comprehensive Impact Fee Ordinance in effect at the time of approval of this PUD and shall be subject to a Credit Agreement approved by the County Manager and the Board of County Commissioners.
 The transferability of credits to other owners and properties within the respective impact fee district located outside of the Nassau Station PUD shall be considered in said agreement.
 Nothing herein shall prevent credits from being transferred to other owners and properties within the boundaries of the Nassau Station PUD. - (a) It is the intent of Nassau County that recreation impact fee credits will be given for the construction of public recreation facilities including linear facilities.
 Fee amount is subject to change with updates to the County's impact fees. - (b) Actual Impact Fees will be calculated based on fee amount at the time of building permit unless otherwise provided for in a separate agreement whereby fees are advanced and credits given.
-The below is provided as an estimate.

-- (2) Mobility Fee Credits shall be governed by Section 3.02 of the Nassau County Mobility Fee Ordinance in effect at the time of approval of this PUD and shall be subject to a Credit Agreement approved by the County Manager and the Board of County Commissioners.
+The below is provided as an estimate. - (2) Mobility Fee Credits shall be governed by Section 3.02 of the Nassau County Mobility Fee Ordinance in effect at the time of approval of this PUD and shall be subject to a Credit Agreement approved by the County Manager and the Board of County Commissioners.
 The transferability of credits to other owners and properties within the Mobility Fee Zone located outside of the Nassau Station PUD shall be considered in said agreement.
-Nothing herein shall prevent credits from being transferred to other owners and properties within the boundaries of the Nassau Station PUD. - It is the intent of Nassau County that mobility fee credits will be given for the construction of the multi-use path along William Burgess Boulevard and improvements to William Burgess Blvd. - (2) Actual Mobility Fees will be calculated based on fee amount at the time of building permit unless otherwise provided for in a separate agreement whereby fees are advanced and credits given.
+Nothing herein shall prevent credits from being transferred to other owners and properties within the boundaries of the Nassau Station PUD. - (1) It is the intent of Nassau County that mobility fee credits will be given for the construction of the multi-use path along William Burgess Boulevard and improvements to William Burgess Blvd.
+The dedication of the right-of-way for Harvester Street may also be considered for mobility fee credits if it complies with the requirements for such credits to be approved as provided by the Nassau County Mobility Fee Ordinance. - (2) Actual Mobility Fees will be calculated based on fee amount at the time of building permit unless otherwise provided for in a separate agreement whereby fees are advanced and credits given.
 The below is provided as an estimate.
 Fee amount is subject to change with updates to the County's impact and mobility fees.